camunda/camunda-docs-manual/content/reference/rest/filter/post-execute-count.md

 the saved query of the filter.

 {{< note title="Security Consideration" class="warning" >}}
   The request body of this method takes a JSON-serialized query.
-Some query types (e.g. task queries) allow to specify EL expressions in their parameters and may therefore be abused for remote code execution.
+Some query types (e.g., task queries) allow to specify EL expressions in their parameters and may therefore be abused for remote code execution.
 See the section on <a href="{{< relref "user-guide/process-engine/securing-custom-code.md">}}">security considerations for custom code</a> in the user guide for details.
 {{</note>}}